William Brandon (standard-bearer): Biography

 William was the son of Sir William Brandon of Wangford, Suffolk, and of Soham, Cambridgeshire, Knight Marshal of Marshalsea (1425 – 4 March 1491) and wife (married 1462) Elizabeth Wingfield (died 28 April 1496/1497).
 He had numerous siblings, including Sir Thomas Brandon, who fought with him at the Battle of Bosworth and later became a leading courtier and Master of the Horse of Henry VII.

-In 1478 Sir John Paston wrote that Brandon had been arrested for an attempted rape: "yonge William Brandon is in warde and arestyd ffor thatt he scholde have fforce ravysshyd and swyvyd an olde jentylwoman ..."
+This was one of the most senior positions at court.

-By that time he was already married to Elizabeth Bruyn, a widow with two sons, and according to Paston there were rumours he would be hanged for his offence.
-Brandon apparently escaped prosecution however, because a few years later he was one of the key London connections behind the Buckingham Revolt of 1483, along with his brother Thomas and brother-in-law, Wingfield.
+A few years later Brandon was one of the key London connections behind the Buckingham Revolt of 1483, along with his brother Thomas and brother-in-law, Wingfield.

-Pardoned in March 1484, he boarded a ship at Mersea in November and sailed for France, where he was supposedly joined by his wife, who gave birth to their eldest son in Paris.
+In March 1484, he boarded a ship at Mersea in November and sailed for France, where he was supposedly joined by his wife, who gave birth to their eldest son in Paris.
 He joined his brother Thomas in the relief of the Hammes fortress.

-Battle of Bosworth
+Battle of Bosworth and death

 The Royal Standard of Henry Tudor at the Battle of Bosworth.

 At the Battle of Bosworth, William formed part of Henry Tudor's personal entourage, performing the role of royal standard bearer.
+According to Bryson's writings "it is unclear exactly why Brandon was chosen to carry one of Henry Tudor’s standards; perhaps it was due to his unfaltering loyalty to the man he hoped would become king, or perhaps it was down to his physical toughness.
+We have no description of what Sir William Brandon II looked like, but his son Charles grew up to be tall, handsome, well built and extremely suited to physical pastimes such as hunting and jousting – all qualities that he may have inherited from his father."
+In addition to this it was well-known in various writings, including Bryson's, that William Brandon has a strong personality which could dominate and influence senior members of the aristocracy.
+It may have been this, along with charisma, that made Henry choose him as standard bearer.
-When Richard III launched his final charge, he personally unhorsed two men we know by name.

-Brandon and Sir John Cheney, a well-known jousting champion.
+When Richard III launched his final charge, he personally unhorsed two men we know by name: Brandon and Sir John Cheney, a well-known jousting champion.
 While Cheyne lived, Brandon became the most notable victim of the charge, killed by Richard while defending the standard.
 As such he appears in stanzas 155 and 156 in The Ballad of Bosworth: